netCommonsEU/PeerStreamer/testing/Testing.md

 For the real network test four nodes are required.
 Node#1 must run Ubuntu 16.04.1 LTS (x86_64) and is used for generating the RTP/RTCP sessions.
 Node#1 is not strictly required.
-If required the scenario can be modified to run the Video/Audio source and the RTP flows generator directly on Node#2.
+If required,/ the scenario can be modified to run the Video/Audio source and the RTP flows generator directly on Node#2.
 For basic tests, nodes #2 and #3, which are used for executing PeerStreamer must run Ubuntu 16.04.1 LTS (x86_64).
 For more advanced test nodes #2 and #3 must be devices